HomeDing/homeding.github.io/remoteelement.md

 ## TODO
 - [ ] keep/queue messages when network is not available.
 - [ ] detect that remote element is not available -> slow down, retry
-- [ ] Define what to don in case of an overflow
+- [ ] Define what to do in case of an overflow.